Rugby Championship 2022: Fixtures, results and team news, plus how to watch on TV

 - Dave RennieNew Zealand rugby union footballer and coach

-Argentina have moved top of the Rugby Championship table after two rounds with a crushing win over Australia in San Juan.
+Argentina are top of the Rugby Championship table after two rounds with a crushing win over Australia in San Juan.

 Wallabies coach Dave Rennie did not mince his words when he described the loss as simply "not good enough".
 The home side ran in seven tries for their biggest ever victory over Australia, who have been depleted by injury and player absences for personal reasons.